Content is critical in getting your brand out in the world, converting leads, bringing in new customers, and maintaining current ones.

 Once you know who your buyers are, it’s time to start researching what they’re reading, listening to, and consuming online.
 (Incidentally, this is also useful knowledge to have when you embark on a B2B PR campaign.)

 You can do this through social listening—identifying the hashtags, conversations, and types of content that your buyers are engaging with online.
 Social listening tools can help, although you can also conduct a rudimentary form of this type of research manually.

 To do this, you can start by searching industry hashtags, and seeing whether and how people are engaging.
 If there’s a hot trending topic that’s affecting you or your competitors, try searching hashtags around that as well.

 Another strategy is to look at what the prominent thought leaders in your field are writing about.
 If that content is bringing in engagement, then you can add those topics to your own list of content ideas.

 Again, you’re looking for relevance—not just good ideas.
 You may stumble upon a thought-provoking topic or a highly informative take on something that inspires you, but if it’s not what your audience cares about, then it’s not the right topic for now.
-It is a good idea, however, to file it away with your other B2B blog topics, as it could be the right topic for another time!
+It is a good idea, however, to file it away with your other topic ideas, as it could be the right topic for another time!

 How do you develop a content strategy with relevance at its center?